os-fpga/yosys_verific_rs/scripts/task_generator/README.md

 Each TASK_SETTING has the following properties:
 - original_task_dir - existing task directory in the provided openfpga directory tree,
 - new_task_dir - new task directory in the provided openfpga directory tree,
-- config_sections - contains individual properties for a task configuration section.
+- config_sections - contains individual properties for a task configuration section,
+- discard_config_sections - contains configurations which should not be included in the newly generated task.
 An example input JSON settings for one TASK_SETTINGs is as the following:
 ```bash
 [